 - The pastoral judgment: Will the piece of music help those in attendance to pray and express their spirit of joyous worship?
 If persons of other faiths will be attending, will the hymns selected include some in which all faiths are able to participate?

 Theological adequacy must also be used in the selection of music.
-When judging musical texts for theological adequacy, one should be guided by the following wording from the proposed “Directory for Music and the Liturgy for Use in the Dioceses in the United States of America” (USCCB, 2006), which in part, states that “Individual songs should be consonant with Catholic teaching and free from doctrinal error.”
+When judging musical texts for theological adequacy, one should be guided by the following wording from the document “Sing to the Lord: Music in Divine Worship" (USCCB, 2007).

 Guidelines for the Selection of Suitable Wedding Music: